 How consent works

 If you visit from the UK, the EEA or Switzerland, a consent message appears on your first visit asking whether you accept, reject or wish to manage advertising and analytics cookies.
 Non-essential cookies are not set unless you allow them.
-That consent message is provided through a Google-certified consent management platform that meets the IAB Transparency & Consent Framework (TCF v2.2), which is the standard Google requires for advertising in these regions.
+That consent message is provided through a consent management platform that meets the IAB Transparency & Consent Framework (TCF v2.2), the standard required for advertising in these regions.

 Changing your choices

-Once advertising is active, a “Privacy & cookie settings” link (managed by Google) appears on the site, which reopens the consent tool so you can change or withdraw your consent at any time.
+A “Privacy & cookie settings” link (managed by our advertising provider) appears on the site, which reopens the consent tool so you can change or withdraw your consent at any time.
 You can also:

 Affiliate links